nginx-proxy/docker-gen/README.md

       config files with template directives.
 Config files will be merged if this option is specified multiple times. (default [])
   -endpoint string
       docker api endpoint (tcp|unix://..).
 Default unix:///var/run/docker.sock
-  -interval int
+  -swarm-node value
+      docker api endpoints from which to listen for events.
+Default equals to value of `endpoint` argument -interval int
       notify command interval (secs)
   -keep-blank-lines